 National forests also having varying campground reservation policies.
 The cheat sheet below is only for car campgrounds, not group sites.
 If you are not familiar with the forests, it helps to pull out a map or to browse the Recreation.gov reservation map.

-If you're flexible, you can browse layouts of the campgrounds, availability windows and often view individual campsites online at recreation.gov.
+If you're flexible, you can browse layouts of the campgrounds, availability windows and even view individual campsites online at recreation.gov.
 Note that an extra $9 is added per booking through recreation.gov.
 An extra $10 is added per booking if you call the reservation center.

 Try your luck: strategies for success at spontaneous camping